 As far as travel packs go, straps and pads are pretty important.
 And for the most part, the Nayo Smart Almighty gets it right in this department.

-There are two small secret pockets in both straps belt which very handy for money, credit cards, and a small phone diary.
+There are two small secret pockets in both straps belt which are very handy for money, credit cards, and a small phone diary.

 In terms of handles, there is a metal-coated handle on the top, which proved to be handy when you just need to grab the bag and move it a short distance.